We have placed cookies on your device to help make this website better.

 The legal position for a company differs to a partnership.
 Unlike a partnership, a company is a separate legal entity.
-In the event of a clinical negligence claim, the company as well as the individual could be sued.
+In the event of a clinical negligence claim, a company as well as its individual staff could be sued.

 © 2017 The MDU

 We have detected you are in and some website content may have been personalised to be more relevant to you.